Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Abstract

 \section{Abstract}

-Personalized news recommendation has been widely adopted to improve user experience.
-Recently, pre-trained language models (PLMs) have demonstrated the great capability of natural language understanding and the potential of improving news modeling for news recommendation.
-However, existing PLMs are usually pre-trained on general corpus such as BookCorpus and Wikipedia, which have some gaps with the news domain.
-Directly finetuning PLMs with the news recommendation task may be sub-optimal for news understanding.
-Besides, PLMs usually contain a large volume of parameters and have high computational overhead, which imposes a great burden on the low-latency online services.
+News recommendation is a widely adopted technique to provide personalized news feeds for the user.
+Recently, pre-trained language models (PLMs) have demonstrated the great capability of natural language understanding and benefited news recommendation via improving news modeling.
+However, most existing works simply finetune the PLM with the news recommendation task, which may suffer from the known domain shift problem between the pre-training corpus and downstream news texts.
+Moreover, PLMs usually contain a large volume of parameters and have high computational overhead, which imposes a great burden on low-latency online services.
 In this paper, we propose Tiny-NewsRec, which can improve both the effectiveness and the efficiency of PLM-based news recommendation.
-In order to reduce the domain gap between general corpora and the news data, we propose a self-supervised domain-specific post-training method to adapt the generally pre-trained language models to the news domain with the task of news title and news body matching.
-To improve the efficiency of PLM-based news recommendation while maintaining the performance, we propose a two-stage knowledge distillation method.
-In the first stage, we use the domain-specific teacher PLM to guide the student model for news semantic modeling.
-In the second stage, we use a multi-teacher knowledge distillation framework to transfer the comprehensive knowledge from a set of teacher models finetuned for news recommendation to the student.
-Experiments on two real-world datasets show that our methods can achieve better performance in news recommendation with smaller models.
+We first design a self-supervised domain-specific post-training method to better adapt the general PLM to the news domain with a contrastive matching task between news titles and news bodies.
+We further propose a two-stage knowledge distillation method to improve the efficiency of the large PLM-based news recommendation model while maintaining its performance.
+Multiple teacher models originated from different time steps of our post-training procedure are used to transfer comprehensive knowledge to the student in both its post-training and finetuning stage.
+Extensive experiments on two real-world datasets validate the effectiveness and efficiency of our method.